pactflow/ci-cd-workshop/workshop/02_protecting_the_provider.md

 1. Discard your changes.

+### Expected state by the end of this step

+A provider build that is passing, with a failing `master` pact in pending state.

 ### Conclusion

 Enabling the pending pacts feature for verifications stops changed pacts from breaking provider builds, while ensuring that the provider cannot make changes that break existing consumers.